Connecting via Reverse SSH Tunnel

 Copy the details to your clipboard, and replace the contents of your docker compose file with this configuration.

-Once you have inputted the values, you can restart the Secoda Agent with:
+Once you have inputted the values in Setup, you can restart the Reverse SSH agent with:

 docker-compose down